LucGeritz/QKRun/readme.md

        'cssconc_name'=> 'dogs-min.css',
     ];

-- `cssdir_in` defines where the input css files can be found
+- `csscrunch_in` defines where the input css files for the crunch step can be found
-- `cssdir_out` defines where the 'crushed' css files are stored
+- `csscrunch_out` defines where the 'crushed' css files are stored
-- `jsdir_in` defines where the javascript files can be found
+- `jsmin_in` defines where the javascript files for the minify step can be found
-- `jsdir_out` defines where the minified javascript files are stored
+- `jsmin_out` defines where the minified javascript files are stored
-- `jsconc_in` defines where the javascript files to concat are stored, typically the same as jsdir_out
+- `jsconc_in` defines where the javascript files to concat are stored, typically the same as jsmin_out
 - `jsconc_out` defines where the concatted javascript file is stored
 - `jsconc_name` is the name of the concatted javascript file
-- `cssconc_in` defines where the css files to concat are stored, typically the same as cssdir_out
+- `cssconc_in` defines where the css files to concat are stored, typically the same as csscrunch_out
 - `cssconc_out` defines where the concatted css file is stored
 - `cssconc_name` is the name of the concatted css file